naninovel/docs/docs/faq/index.md

 Sure, you can freely "inject" any custom logic to the default Naninovel flow.
 In most cases, however, this will require using the engine's C# API (via either writing custom C# scripts or using a [visual scripting](/guide/visual-scripting.md) solution).
 Check the [engine services guide](/guide/engine-services.md) for the list of available open APIs, which allows interaction with the engine; you may also make use of [state outsourcing](/guide/state-management.md#custom-state), [custom actor implementations](/guide/custom-actor-implementations.md) and [custom commands](/guide/custom-commands.md) in the process.

+## Does it support a specific language?

+Naninovel can work with any language, but to display text in some languages, you'll need a compatible font.
+[Google's Roboto](https://fonts.google.com/specimen/Roboto) is used by default, which supports all Latin, Cyrillic, and Greek characters in Unicode 7.0.
+You can change the font used in any of the built-in UIs with [UI customization](/guide/ui-customization.md) feature; for the printed text messages, [create custom printers](/guide/text-printers.md#adding-custom-printers) and set the desired font.

+In case you're aiming to support as much languages, as possible, check out [Noto fonts](https://www.google.com/get/noto/).

 ## How to customize the title (main) menu: add background, music, effects, change buttons, etc?

 For the UI part (changing/adding buttons or panel layout and style) use the [UI customization](/guide/ui-customization.md) feature; for everything else set `Title Script` at the [scripts configuration menu](/guide/configuration.md#scripts) (Naninovel -> Configuration -> Scripts) and use script commands to setup the scene just like when writing a scenario.
 The title script will be automatically played when entering the title menu.

+## How to remove a sky background appearing by default in all the Unity scenes?

+Remove `Skybox Material` in  `Window -> Rendering -> Lighting Settings` editor menu.

+When you remove the skybox, camera's background color will be used instead to fill the screen when no objects are visible.
+You can change that color (as well as other related settings) by creating a camera prefab and assigning it to `Custom Camera Prefab` property found inside `Naninovel -> Configuration -> Camera` menu.

 ## How to add a line break to the message?